 Our measuring spoons are inside one of our cabinet doors.
 I love that they’re hidden away but easy to access.
 It’s hard to tell from the photo but they’re nesting inside one another.

 There is some clanging when we open or shut the door but we’ve gotten used to it and don’t slam the door shut.
-You can always add a backing, like felt, to soften the sound.
+You can always add a backing, like corkboard or felt, to soften the sound.